 1919 - 1929 gathered at Essex Hall on the Strand in London.
-Representing We are called together this evening with a view to putting our house in order; to discuss and decide upon the best means to William Turner was formally elected as the first national War and Unrest During the First World War, the pay and conditions of police officers had deteriorated considerably.
+Representing forces from all over England and Wales, they established the National Executive Committee of the Retired Police Officers' Association.
+Delegates came from Middlesborough, Nottingham, Gloucester, London.
+The newly-elected chairman, R. Hannah, opened the inaugural meeting with a rousing speech: We are called together this evening with a view to putting our house in order; to discuss and decide upon the best means to William Turner was formally elected as the first national War and Unrest During the First World War, the pay and conditions of police officers had deteriorated considerably.
 Their wages were generally lower than those of industrial workers and, although the government offered some temporary bonuses, they did not meet the costs of daily life, which had risen by 76% during the conflict.
 Following the war, workers undertook industrial action in protest against pay freezes in both the public and private sectors, imposed by the government to control wage increases.
 There was internal unrest in the police force also, as their pay had been frozen and the ban on police officers' wives working had been re-applied after its temporary suspension during the war.
 Working conditions for police officers were also challenging, with a 'split shift system' consisting of two four-hour periods of work with a break of four hours in between.
 It was badly organised and detrimental to family life, as well as to the officers' health.
 A shortage of serving officers in the aftermath of war led to additional duties for those who remained on active service.
 The difficulties experienced by police officers resulted in the creation of a police union by the Metropolitan Police, which campaigned against their unfair treatment.
 By early 1918 branches had been established in other cities, such as Manchester which had more than 300 members.
 Senior police officers and Home Office officials opposed the union, which led to the dismissal of at least one of its key organisers.
-On 28th August 1918, the union issued an ultimatum to the police commissioner, Sir Edward Henry, demanding a pay increase and the reinstatement of the sacked official.
+On 28 August 1918, the union issued an ultimatum to the police commissioner, Sir Edward Henry, demanding a pay increase and the reinstatement of the sacked official.
 The government responded with threats to prosecute the union secretary.
 The following day, large numbers of sergeants and constables resorted to the drastic measure of industrial action.
 Prime Minister David Lloyd George conceded the union's demands but added that the union could not be recognised in wartime, instead of which he proposed a representative committee.
 Following the meeting with union members, he replaced the police commissioner and tasked his successor with suppressing the unrecognised police union.
 The difficulties experienced by police officers resulted in the creation of a police union by the Metropolitan Police, which campaigned against their unfair treatment.
 In March 1919, the Prime Minister formed the Desborough Committee to inquire into recruiting, conditions of service, pay, pensions and allowances.
 Its recommendations included an immediate pay increase and standardisation of pay rates throughout the country.
 The wages of a constable rose from £109 per annum to £182 10s.
 The commission granted the police an internal representative body, which led to the establishment of the Police Federation in July 1919.
 1919 Police Act The Police Act 1919 prohibited the police from joining a trade union that could take strike action.